 Everyone in Some’tet lives on Vashon -- an island known for its idiosyncratic nature.
 There’s a huge and very active music scene there, with an extremely high level of musicianship, & of course some pretty idiosyncratic players.
 Some’tet includes:

 Barry Cooper (trumpet, flugelhorn) is originally from Orange County, CA. For many years he performed with his dad, the renowned SoCal educator Dick Cooper.
 Since moving to Vashon about seven years ago, Barry has been in constant demand for session work & live gigs.

-Patrick Christie (upright bass) hails from Minnesota, where he studied bass with Andy Zydrozny & with Karl Netoliczka of the Milwaukee Symphony -- they're also his two greatest musical influences.
+Patrick Christie (upright bass) hails from Wisconsin, where he studied bass with Andy Zydrozny & with Karl Netoliczka of the Milwaukee Symphony -- they're also his two greatest musical influences.
 Oddly enough Patrick & Whitmore met sitting in on an island Celtic jam, though none of them play Celtic music.

 Christine Goering (vocals) met Whitmore at a karaoke session on Vashon.
 She’s a Seattle native, raised in the Wallingford district.
 Christine also leads her own soul/jazz/cabaret ensemble, Delilah Pearl & the Mantarays -- they have a monthly residency at the Sorrento Hotel in Seattle.

 Kevin Nortness (tenor sax, clarinet, upright bass) is a multi-instrumentalist, educator, composer and a highly regarded player in the northwest jazz scene.
 He hails from Portland, Oregon.
 Also, Kevin studied music & composition at Portland State University with jazz great Andrew Hill.